DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

 ```

 #### Testing the Python Package
 To run tests, make sure you've set up your dependencies using `pip install -e .[test]` or `pip install -e .[all]`.
-Then, from the root of the python project, run the following shell command (from within your virtual environment).
+Then, from the root of the Python project, run the following shell command (from within your virtual environment).

 ```bash
 $ tox